Azure Video Indexer release notes

 Notification experience

-The Azure Video Indexer website now has a notification panel where you can stay informed of important product updates, such as service impacting events, new releases, and more.
+The Azure AI Video Indexer website now has a notification panel where you can stay informed of important product updates, such as service impacting events, new releases, and more.

 Textual logo detection